IT007-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 ### **A.5.
 Known Limitations**

 1. **No GPU Memory Tracking:** Current memory budget only tracks CPU RAM.
-GPU-accelerated blocks (future feature) would need separate tracking.
+GPU-accelerated blocks (if implemented) would need separate tracking.
 2. **No Network I/O Backpressure:** If blocks fetch from network sources, the memory budget doesn't account for in-flight network buffers.
 3. **Barrier Allocation:** Even with lazy initialization, Barriers are allocated per-block (not per-execution).
 A graph with 1000 blocks uses ~8KB for Barriers even if only 10 run concurrently.
 4. **Priority Queue Scalability:** Single queue design limits scalability beyond ~100 threads (see A.1).